Journey Into The Self

 We will spend the next seven nights in Tiruvannamalai diving into relationship with holy Arunachala.
 Arunachala is Shiva: the primordial divine consciousness that underlies everything we see and touch and think.
 The mountain radiates grace in every direction.
 It is a presence that holds us in love and a wisdom that can guide us toward self realization.
 We will stay at Triveni Ashram, which is connected with the Yogiramsuratkumar Ashram.

-While in Tiru ee will visit yogis, swamis, Ammas and spiritual teachers who transmit the wisdom, love and grace of Arunachala Shiva in their own unique ways.
+While in Tiru we will visit yogis, swamis, Ammas and spiritual teachers who transmit the wisdom, love and grace of Arunachala Shiva in their own unique ways.
 And we will participate in ancient sacred rituals that invoke the divine presence and create a container for going deep within ourselves to discover the truth that resides there.

 We will also have focused time for meditation, movement and journaling, and time for sharing in the spirit of community.
 We will breathe deeply and chant together every day.